 Disposable nappies have given us a convenient and cheap solution to the ‘problem’ of baby and toddler wee and poo.
 They can be a useful tool for many parents at a time when life can be overwhelming.
 In some cases, they are the best option available for parents.
 I get it (and I’ve used them).

 Disposables are designed to feel “dry”, for hours at a time.
 In fact, Pampers even ask parents “where did all the pee go?”
-Its almost like it doesn’t exist anymore.
+It’s almost like it doesn’t exist anymore.
 Great for parents in many ways.
 But peeing and pooing are natural bodily functions and because disposables feel so dry, they can take awareness away of what the body is doing.
-Also, “pull-up” disposables are marketed as a potty training tool but because they also feel dry, they don’t help kids develop awareness (but if you do use disposables you might want to check out these tips to help you overcome some of these issues).
+Also, “pull-up” disposables are marketed as a potty training tool but because they also feel dry, they don’t help kids develop awareness.

 Again, not your fault: you may never have thought about it from this perspective before.